-New onto the local music scene, Basecamp is ran by Ten Feet Tall, the company behind old Empire nights Sumo and Milk.
+New onto the local music scene, Basecamp is run by Ten Feet Tall, the company behind old Empire nights Sumo and Milk.

-They are a great opportunity to listen to latest upcoming local acts, with a couple of gigs each month.
+It is a great opportunity to listen to the latest upcoming local acts, with a couple of gigs each month.

 This venue is on the rise.